Is your website not converting as well as you'd like?

-Have you found web designers who can make things look beautiful but struggle to get into the mindset of your users and their behaviour?
+Have you found designers who can make things look beautiful but struggle to help you understand your users and their behaviour?

-A great user experience can only come from matching with a company’s vision and behaviour.
-I aim start by working with you (and often many post-it notes) to understand what you are aiming to achieve and who your customers are.
-This defines the best approaches for your business to satisfy your users.
+A great user experience can only come from matching a company’s vision and behaviour.
+I can start by working with you (along with many post-it notes) to understand what you are aiming to achieve and who your customers are.

-I use an evidence-based UX design approach (see my guide here), combining qualitative and quantitative data to shape the design decisions we’ll make for your product.
+I use an evidence-based UX design approach (see my guide here), combining qualitative and quantitative data to understand the actual problems that your users are facing.

 I'll incorporate a range of tools including analytics, heatmaps, competitor analysis, and different forms of user testing.
 I'll share my findings as I go and clients often find this information incredibly powerful for shaping their thinking.

-Most of my projects result in you getting a design output you can take away and give to visual designers or developers.
-I'll use the key insights we've learned about the website and your users and build that into the designs.
+You get wireframes you can take away and give to visual/UI designers or developers.
+My designs will incorporate the key insights we've learned about the website and your users.

-I'll iterate through wireframes, updating them with your feedback and that of your users.
-I’m also comfortable delivering clickable (or tappable) prototypes if we want to examine more complex interactions.
+You'll get a chance to provide feedback and shape the designs—and we can put them in front of users.
+I can also deliver clickable (or tappable) prototypes if we want to examine more complex interactions.

 I am a UX consultant who helps ecommerce sites improve their design via qual and quant data.
-Unlike other consultants I specialise in working with growing start-ups.
-I have over eight years experience as a UX designer and five years experience in the startup space, including a long stint as onefinestay's UX designer.
+Unlike other consultants I specialise in working with growing startups.
+I have over eight years experience as a UX designer and five years working with startups, including a long spell as onefinestay's UX designer.
 I’ve also taught UX design workshops and courses for over three years with General Assembly.

 I enjoy working with startups and I understand the realities of working with small teams needing flexibility and collaboration.

-It varies depending on the project and client but a typical job takes six weeks to three months.
-However I have done a few two week jobs and have also had a consistent engagement with one client for a year.
+It varies depending on the project and client but a typical job takes four to ten weeks.
+However I have done a few two week jobs and have also had a consistent engagement with clients for over a year.

 I work on fixed price quotes to avoid any surprises and I usually give a few options of project size so you can choose something that’s right for you.
-Cost will vary on how much work is required and the size of your site but prices tend to start at £1,500, going anywhere up to £10,000.
+Cost will vary on how much work is required and the size of your site but prices tend to start at £1,500, and go up to £10,000.

-I have space to take on a new client in late March.
+I have space to take on a new client in early April.

-Of course, you want to be sure I actually know what I’m talking about.
+Of course, you want to be sure we'll be right to work together.
 So before we get onto starting any work or discussing money, I offer a free consultation call (or meeting if you’re based in London) where we can discuss your project and your needs.
 Only once I understand what you require and we’re sure that I’m right for your company will I put together a quote for the work.